oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 # Appendix A IANA Considerations

+## OAuth Parameters Registration

+This specification requests registration of the following values in the IANA "OAuth Authorization Server Metadata" registry {{IANA.OAuth.Params}} established by {{RFC8414}}.

+* Metadata Name: attestation_nonce_required
+* Metadata Description: An array of the strings that lists the endpoints supporting the nonce retrieval and expecting a Client Attestation bound to a server-provided nonce.
+* Change Controller: IETF
+* Reference: [](#nonce-retrieval) of this specification

 ## Registration of attest_jwt_client_auth Token Endpoint Authentication Method

 This section registers the value "attest_jwt_client_auth" in the IANA "OAuth Token Endpoint Authentication Methods" registry established by OAuth 2.0 Dynamic Client Registration Protocol {{RFC7591}}.